apache/carbondata/docs/index/secondary-index-guide.md

   ```
   REFRESH INDEX sales_index
   ```
-This command merges data files in each segment of SI table.
+This command merges data files in each segment of the SI table.

   ```
   REFRESH INDEX sales_index WHERE SEGMENT.ID IN(1)
   ```
-This command merges data files within specified segment of SI table.
+This command merges data files within a specified segment of the SI table.

 ## How to skip Secondary Index?
 When Secondary indexes are created on a table(s), data fetching happens from secondary indexes created on the main tables for better performance.
-But sometimes, data fetching from the secondary index might degrade query performance in case where the data is sparse and most of the blocklets need to be scanned.
-So to avoid such secondary indexes, we use NI as a function on filters with in WHERE clause.
+But sometimes, data fetching from the secondary index might degrade query performance in cases where the data is sparse and most of the blocklets need to be scanned.
+So to avoid such secondary indexes, we use NI as a function on filters within WHERE clause.

   ```
   SELECT country, sex from sales where NI(user_id = 'xxx')
   ```
-The above query ignores column `user_id` from secondary index and fetch data from the main table.
+The above query ignores column `user_id` from the secondary index and fetches data from the main table.

 ## DDLs on Secondary Index